 If your results meet the conditions of your firm offer you're expected to attend the university that made you the offer.
 If they're below the conditions of your firm offer but equal your insurance offer conditions you'll attend your insurance choice.

 If you have exceeded the conditions of your firm offer, you may wish to consider Adjustment.
-You have five 24 hour periods until 31 August to research alternative courses, but only if you want to – remember there would be good reasons for you making the choice you did.
+This is available from the 10 August 2022, to research alternative courses, but only if you want to – remember there would be good reasons for you making the choice you did.
+If you originally applied for one course and paid £22.50, you will have to pay the additional £4.50 to apply for more courses.
 There is a short video about Adjustment on the UCAS website.

 When the exam results come out in August, if you still have no offers, or don't get the required exam results, apply for other courses through Clearing.
 The UCAS website lists courses with vacancies.

 You need a Clearing Number to apply, which you will find through Track.
 You can watch a video on 'No Offers?
 Use Clearing' on the UCAS website.

 Look through the courses, find one that interests you and contact the university or college yourself (or have your nominated person do so) to ask if they will accept you.